bonsai-rx/machinelearning-examples/examples/HiddenMarkovModels/README.md

 ```

 > [!WARNING]
-> The latest version of numpy (v2.0) is incompatible with the ssm package.
-To install the latest compatible version of numpy, use:
+> If you have compatibility issues with the latest version of numpy (v2.0), try the following:
 > ```cmd
 > pip install numpy==1.26.4
 > ```